Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 > > <span class="citation">K84.
 Catacombs (p.
 85)</span>.
 “Be careful you don’t get lost down here—or open the wrong door.
 Dark things lurk amongst the crypts.
 I’m sure it’s only gotten worse with Strahd’s awakening."
 > > <span class="citation">K86.
 Strahd’s Tomb (p.
 93)</span>.
 “Strahd’s tomb—and the resting place of his coffin.
 I’m sure he’s a light sleeper, though."

+> [!abstract]+ **What the Martikovs Know**
+> Players who ask Davian or Urwin Martikov for information about Castle Ravenloft's layout can learn that the castle has three towers: (1) the north tower, which stands atop the guards' quarters beneath the castle, and was primarily used for defending the keep; (2) the south tower, which connects every level of the main castle, and which was used by guests, servants and Strahd's court alike; and (3) the high tower in the east, which runs from the depths of the catacombs to the castle's highest point, and which bears a shaft in the center that leads directly from the tower's peak to the catacombs below.

 > [!abstract]+ **Recruiting Allies**
 > If the players attempt to recruit any of the following NPCs through the use of the Keepers’ ravens, the *sending* spell, or similar means, their responses are as follows:
 >
 > **Ismark Kolyanovich (Barovia).** Ismark is honored by the players’ request and eager to assist, but reluctant to give Strahd any further reason to punish the villagers of Barovia.
 Players who inform Ismark that they bear the *Holy Symbol of Ravenkind*, or who provide a robust plan to disguise his movements and identity from Strahd’s spies, can successfully convince Ismark to join them for the heist by succeeding on a DC 20 Charisma (Persuasion) check, made with advantage if the players both inform Ismark of the *Holy Symbol of Ravenkind* and provide such a plan.
 > **Father Donavich (Barovia/Vallaki).** Father Donavich sadly informs the players that he “is no great fighter," but promises to help heal any wounds they might sustain in the castle following their return.
 > **Doru (Vallaki).** If the players inform Doru that Gertruda is a prisoner in Castle Ravenloft, Doru immediately agrees to help rescue her.
 Otherwise, Doru apologetically declines to join them due to his lingering trauma and fear of relapse if he returns to the keep.
+> **Father Lucian Petrovich (Vallak).** Father Lucian is taken aback by the players' request, but honored by their confidence in him.
+Nonetheless, he declines to join them, noting that he has an obligation to the people of his congregation to remain in Vallaki for them.
 > **Victor Vallakovich (Vallaki).** Victor is surprised and grateful for the players’ faith in him, but sheepishly informs them that he would prefer to stay in Vallaki with Stella.
 “If something happens to you all, someone will need to still be here," he insists.
 > **Lady Fiona Wachter (Vallaki).** Lady Wachter is flattered by the players’ request, but informs them, in no unclear terms, that she must remain in Vallaki to care for her people and family.
 She also reminds them, somewhat sharply, that she has no intention of defying Strahd.
 “I am glad to assist you where I can," she chides them gently, “but you ask too much of me."
 > **Kasimir Velikov (Vallaki).** Kasimir is surprised by the players’ request, but apologetically informs them that he will not be able to assist them.
 (If pushed, he reminds them of Strahd’s genocide of his people, and notes quietly that he has no interest in incurring Strahd’s rage again.)